 For instance, a home that has two leaky faucets that each drip 10 times a minute will waste an average of about 700 gallons per year!
 That not only hurts the earth, but it hurts the homeowner’s wallet, as well.
 Much easier (and cheaper) to get those leaky faucets fixed.

-The experts at Affordable Plumbing, Rooter and Water Heaters have been serving Phoenix, AZ, since 2008.
+The experts at Zest Plumbing & Drain have been serving Phoenix, AZ, since 2008.
 They offer up-front pricing and a warranty on every single plumbing repair.
 They are a family-owned and operated business, and they are proud to offer a 100% guarantee on every job, big or small.
 Call now for expert plumbing services!